-- 7. St. Margaret's Collier Street is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
-Further information can be found in the acceptable use policy and/or online safety policy. - 8.
-St. Margaret's Collier Street will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - 9.
-The headteacher and Mrs Clare Hughes, governor, are responsible for ensuring that our school has as far as possible met the DfE cyber security standards for schools and colleges.
+- St. Margaret's Collier Street is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
+Further information can be found in the acceptable use policies and the online safety policy. - St. Margaret's Collier Street will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Mr P.Ryan and Mrs C. Hughes, governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.